samsung-cnct/kraken-lib/Documentation/tags/README.md

 - roles/kraken.fabric/kraken.fabric.selector

 ### fabric_only
- **: Render and execute kubernetes config yamls for creating the nework fabric.** Useful for development and production upgrades of a network **
+ **: Render and execute kubernetes config yamls for creating the nework fabric.**
+ **: Useful for development and production upgrades of a network**
 - roles/kraken.fabric/kraken.fabric.selector